NimaAB/Oblig1-DATA1600/README.md

   also saving data as a java object file (.jobj).
 - Load data to a tableview from text and jobj files which is written by the program.
 - Change the information which is loaded to the table and rewrite them by clicking on the cells.
-- Searchig for data which is loaded to the table.
+- Searching for data which is loaded to the table.